comassky/wallet-viewer/README.md

 - **INFO:** Electrum connections, address notifications, scan results and new transaction counts.
 - **DEBUG:** RPC method, request ID, duration and outcome; no keys, balances or raw payloads.
 Enable the `com.example.walletviewer` category via [Quarkus logging configuration](https://quarkus.io/guides/logging).

-**Logs contain wallet addresses:** keep them private and redact them before sharing.
+**⚠️ Logs contain wallet addresses:** keep them private and redact them before sharing.

 ## Security and limitations

-- **No authentication:** keep access local or use an authenticated HTTPS proxy with WebSocket support, preserved `Host`/`Origin` headers and timeouts above 90 seconds.
+- 🔓 **No authentication:** keep access local or use an authenticated HTTPS proxy with WebSocket support, preserved `Host`/`Origin` headers and timeouts above 90 seconds.
 Origin checks are not access control.
-- **Privacy:** public keys expose account history; Electrum can correlate scripts.
+- 🕵️ **Privacy:** public keys expose account history; Electrum can correlate scripts.
 Use a trusted server and never provide spending secrets.
-- **Bounded discovery:** funds beyond the gap/address limits may be missed.
+- 🎯 **Bounded discovery:** funds beyond the gap/address limits may be missed.
 An extra receive address beyond the cap is watched without history; raise `WALLET_MAX_ADDRESSES` before relying on its balance.
-- **Estimates:** missing parent transactions prevent fee calculation; graph edges do not allocate inputs to outputs.
+- 📊 **Estimates:** missing parent transactions prevent fee calculation; graph edges do not allocate inputs to outputs.
 Fiat uses current quotes, not historical prices.